 Content created using the school’s technology resources and/or stored on the school’s network is the property of the school and this content can continue to be used by The Post Oak School for educational purposes.
 The creator of the content may keep a copy of the document created.

-Users may save and store data generated for school-related purposes using their designated folder on the network drives, OneDrive, and/or Google Drive.
+Users may save and store data generated for school-related purposes using their designated folder on SharePoint, OneDrive, and/or Google Drive.
 Users are expected to remain within allocated disk space and to delete e-mail attachments or other material which takes up excessive storage space.

 Users may NOT access their personal Internet-based e-mail accounts, such as Yahoo!, Gmail, Hotmail, AOL, etc., at school for any reason, unless granted specific permission from the technology director.

 Users have no expectation of privacy on the computer

 The Post Oak School retains the right to monitor, view, or access at any time the data stored in any given device, (laptop, tablet, phone, etc.), including but not limited to: Internet activities, e-mail activities and accounts, network activities and accounts, and all data and/or software stored on desktops, laptops, and storage media.
 The Post Oak School does not expect to regularly monitor or inspect users’ files and data, but retains the right to do so at its sole discretion.